83

 Avg faculty salary (monthly)$12,726

-Hunter admits 53.8% of applicants, the most selective profile in this batch.
+Hunter admits 53.8% of applicants, the most selective profile in our dataset.
 SAT mid-range Math 550-720, Reading 550-700 indicates a strong academic profile, particularly at the upper bound where Hunter competes with private peers.
 ACT data is not reported (most NYC applicants take SAT).
 The 56.9% completion rate substantially understates academic performance because it captures life-circumstance attrition in a heavily working-class commuter population.
 Prepared students who can stay enrolled hit elite outcomes.

 Compared to Similar Schools